 - Headspace: Meditation & Sleep: This app has fantastic meditations for getting better sleep at night.

 - Buddhify: HasThe Buddhist tradition has a vast library of guided meditation and helps guide you to a deeper practice.

 - Unplug: This is a great option if you would like to create better focus during your meditation experience.

-- Simple Habit: If you want quick five-minute meditations, this is a great choice.
+- Simple Habit: This is a great choice if you want quick five-minute meditations.

 Another question I get asked a lot as a Christian is; what the difference between prayer and meditation is?
-Often those who have grown up in very secular religions are a bit wary of meditation.
+Those who have grown up in very secular religions are somewhat wary of meditation.
 So let me clear this up as simply as I can.
 Prayer is when you speak to God, and meditation is when you get quiet and listen.
 That is the magic of meditation at its core.
-You block the world out, and shut your monkey mind up.
-You shut it all down, and sit in stillness, and when you are in that quiet, still space within you, God speaks, and your Higher Self speaks and that my friend is my why meditation will always be a part of my daily routine.
+You block the world out and shut your monkey mind up.
+You shut it all down and sit in stillness, and when you are in that quiet, still space within you, God speaks, and your Higher Self speaks, and that, my friend, is why meditation will always be a part of my daily routine.